-Alternatives 4 and 5 were determined to provide the best long-term effectiveness based on their ability to significantly reduce the risk of encountering MEC.
+Alternatives 4 and 5 were determined to provide the best long-term effectiveness based on the ability to significantly reduce the risk due to possible MEC.
 Alternative 3 only removes MEC currently on the surface and relies on educational awareness for long-term effectiveness.
-Alternative 2 can deter inappropriate interaction with MEC, but it cannot prevent it.
+Although Alternative 2 can deter inappropriate interaction with MEC, but it cannot prevent it.